Career and Transition Services

 Career Assessment Services

-Secondary students receiving special education or alternative education services can participate in any career assessment service.
+Secondary students receiving special education can participate in any career assessment service.

 Career and Transition Services provides assistance with adult agency referrals and linkages to postsecondary services for students to include college accommodations, the Virginia Department for Aging and Rehabilitative Services and the Fairfax-Falls Church Community Services Board.